akalp/bs5-nav-tree/README.md

 # BS5-Nav-Tree

+## v0.3.1 Changelog
+1. Added iconPlace value to config to determine location of group/link icons.
+It can be 'start' or 'end'.

 ### NOTE: ALL OLD VERSIONS ARE DEPRECATED.
 PLEASE USE v0.3.
 ### NOTE 2: THIS PROJECT IS OPEN FOR CONTRIBUTION.
 PLEASE FEEL FREE FOR PULL REQUEST.
 ## How to use bs5-nav-tree v0.3